tneely/jelly/README.md

 `rush update` - Installs all dependencies for the monorepo

+`rush update-cdk` - Upgrades all CDK packages to the latest version

 `rush rebuild` - Does a full, clean build of every project (run `rush build` to build only the projects that have changed)